Emergence of Periodic Potential for Point Defects in a 2D Hexagonal Colloidal Lattice: Methods

 \subsection{Overview of Evolution Mechanics}

-This subsection provides an overview of the evolution mechanics framework, focusing on the concepts and mathematical relations essential for its application to point-defect dynamics.
+We first present an overview of the so-called evolution mechanics, focusing on the concepts and mathematical relations essential for its application to point-defect dynamics.
 The discussion is restricted to the time-homogeneous case.
 For clarity, vectors and matrices are denoted in boldface throughout the remainder of this work.